Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 The residents’ survey highlighted several areas for improvement.
 We set out below what we are doing in response:

-• Levels of crime – a new three-year Community Safety and Serious Violence Strategy has been approved following a needs assessment and public consultation capturing the voices of our communities and involving key agencies such as the police and probation.
-Seven priorities have been identified including reducing community based drug activity, reducing knife violence and tackling violence against women and girls.
-The Community Safety Partnership is now developing a three-year action plan to tackle these priorities.
-The plan will deliver a number of actions through working in partnership across these key areas.
+• Levels of crime -the three year Community Safety and Serious Violence Strategy has seven priorities including reducing community-based drug activity, reducing knife violence, and tackling violence against women and girls.
+The priority delivery groups are established and will deliver a number of actions through working in partnership across these key areas.

 Your services